ragley/Ragleys-STR/README.md

 7. If it says "Installation Failed" it's likely a download got interrupted and didn't hash properly.
 You can restart the install in the same location and it should hash what you already have and redownload what you need.

 ## ENBSeries Binaries
-I finally figured out how to utilize the stock game feature of Wabbajack, so luckily for you this means less installation steps on your part.
-Unfortunately the ENBSeries and ENB preset must still be installed manually.
-(This is due to the distribution limitations in place by the author.)
 ### __ENBSeries__
 If you havent installed an ENB ever you can do it like this:
 1. Go to http://enbdev.com/mod_tesskyrimse_v0475.htm and download the enbseries .zip file